MarcinKvzniar/PythonLists/README.md

 # PythonLists
-Lists of task for python course
+Lists of task for python course winter term 2023/2024